opendatateam/udata/docs/contributing-guide.md

 ## Discussing strategies

 We’re trying to develop this project in the open as much as possible.
 We have a dedicated [Gitter channel][gitter] where we discuss each new strategic change and invite the community to give a valuable feedback.
-You’re encouraged to join it and participate.
+You’re encouraged to join and participate.

 ## Code guides